 - Critics accused the Bush administration "of lying about the bill's cost to taxpayers.
 While pushing the Medicare bill on Capitol Hill, the White House estimated the new drug benefit would cost $400 billion over the next 10 years.
 But when Mr. Bush released his fiscal 2005 budget earlier [in February 2004], that cost was estimated at $534 billion."

-"Where the White House saw hope for a political edge, many in the GOP saw a shameless sellout," Hallow wrote.
+"Where the White House saw hope for a political edge, many in the GOP saw a shameless sellout," the Washington Times reported.[14]

-One "hot issue" in 2003 was the matter of a "means test" for Medicare benefits.
-According to the October 16, 2003 issue of the Washington Post:
+The matter of a "means test" for Medicare benefits was a "hot issue" in 2003.
+According to the October 16, 2003 issue of the Washington Post:[15]

 - "According to several sources familiar with the negotiations, the core group of lawmakers trying to resolve separate House and Senate versions of the Medicare legislation has reached consensus on the basic strategy of charging higher insurance premiums to recipients with comparatively high incomes.